ItsiW/VILF/places/hana-noodle-station.md

 Now these are some of the best **veggie dumplings** I've had in the city, but friends, we have a pandemic on our hands.
 And that pandemic is fried dumplings served in takeaway containers with lids.

-The process for making fried dumplings is to take the raw dumpling, fry the bottom, and liquid and put a lid on the pot to steam them, then take the lid off, evaporate off the water and re-crisp the bottom.
+The process for making fried dumplings is to take the raw dumpling, fry the bottom, add liquid and put a lid on the pot to steam them, then take the lid off, evaporate off the water and re-crisp the bottom.
 Why ANYONE would then ENCASE those dumplings in a takeaway container, thereby RE-STEAMING them due to their residual heat, is beyond me.

 Now I don't mean to be unreasonable here.
 You can't expect to order takeaway fried dumplings and hope to have a good experience, they need to be transported.
 As a matter of principle I only ever get steamed or boiled dumplings takeaway.
 But when I go somewhere to eat there, that's when it gets my goat.
 And it happens far too often.